davidgutierrezrubio/jmathanim/manual/00_Installing/Installing.md

 ![12_install](12_install.gif)

 And that's it!
-You have JMathAnim ready to create beautiful, teaching, mathematical animations.
+You have JMathAnim ready to create beautiful, educational, mathematical animations.
 Enjoy!